trestletech/shinyRGL/README.md

 You can also look to see the status of unafilliated users who have forked this repository to see if any of them have what you're looking for: https://github.com/trestletech/shinyRGL/network

+Pull requests and/or collaborators are welcome.
+Get in touch with me if you're interested.

 ## Intro

 [Shiny](http://rstudio.com/shiny/) wrapper for the [RGL package](https://r-forge.r-project.org/projects/rgl/).
 This package enables users to create Shiny apps that use